Boy bullied endlessly for dwarfism gets support from celebs, sports figures around the world

 A young Australian boy who's been bullied incessantly because of his disability is getting heartwarming support from none other than Wolverine.

-Hugh Jackman is among the celebrities who've posted messages of support and admiration for Quaden Bayles, a 9-year-old with dwarfism who shared his agony in a Facebook video from his mother that went viral.
-In the gut-wrenching footage, posted Tuesday, Quaden talks repeatedly about wanting to die.
+Hugh Jackman is among the celebrities who've posted messages of support and admiration for Quaden Bayles, a 9-year-old with dwarfism who shared his agony in a Facebook video from his mother that went viral, with 23 million views since Tuesday.
+In the gut-wrenching footage Quaden talks repeatedly about wanting to die.

 "Quaden, you are stronger than you know," Jackman responded in a message posted to Twitter on Thursday.
 "And no matter what, you've got a friend in me."